 Dr. Gasser has written and edited several books on digital technology issues, and published over 100 articles in professional journals.
-He is the co-author of “Born Digital: Understanding the First Generation of Digital Natives” (Basic Books, 2008 and 2016, with John Palfrey), which has been translated into 10 languages (including Chinese), co-author of “Interop: The Promise and Perils of Highly Interconnected Systems” (Basic Books, 2012, with John Palfrey), and author of the forthcoming book “The Future of Digital Privacy: A Navigation Aid” (MIT Press, 2017).
+He is the co-author of “Born Digital: Understanding the First Generation of Digital Natives” (Basic Books, 2008 and 2016, with John Palfrey), which has been translated into 10 languages (including Chinese), co-author of “Interop: The Promise and Perils of Highly Interconnected Systems” (Basic Books, 2012, with John Palfrey), and author of a forthcoming book on the future of digital privacy.
+Recent book publications include Remembering and Forgetting in the Digital Age (Springer, 2018, Co-Editor),Big Data, Health Law, and Bioethics (Cambridge University Press, 2018, Co-Editor), and The Connected Parent (Basic Books 2020, with John Palfrey).
 Additional information about his research can be found on his SSRN author page.

-Urs graduated from the University of St. Gallen (lic.iur., Dr.iur.) as well as Harvard Law School (LL.M.
+Dr. Gasser graduated from the University of St. Gallen (lic.iur., Dr.iur.) as well as Harvard Law School (LL.M.
 ‘03) and received several academic awards and prizes for his research, including Harvard’s Landon H. Gammon Fellowship for academic excellence and the “Walther Hug-Preis Schweiz,” a prize for the best doctoral thesis in law nationwide, among others.
-Before returning to the Berkman Klein Center as Executive Director in 2009, Urs Gasser was an Associate Professor of Law at the University of St. Gallen, where he led the Research Center for Information Law as Faculty Director.
-Prior to his St. Gallen appointment, Urs spent three years as a resident fellow at the Berkman Klein Center, where he was later appointed Faculty Fellow.
+Before returning to the Berkman Klein Center as Executive Director in 2009, he was an Associate Professor of Law at the University of St. Gallen, where he led the Research Center for Information Law as Faculty Director.
+Prior to his St. Gallen appointment, he spent three years as a resident fellow at the Berkman Klein Center, where he was later appointed Faculty Fellow.
 He also initiated and chaired the Harvard-Yale-Cyberscholar Working Group, and was a visiting researcher at Harvard Law School.